 "I brought this video into a roomful of noisy friends.
 By the end of the opening sequence there was silence, punctuated by gasps and outbursts of encouragement, disbelief and horror.
 When it ended, a discussion broke out on the political and social implications of legal vs. illegal abortion, then and now.

 In From DANGER to DIGNITY, women who underwent illegal abortions, or who attempted to abort themselves, tell their stories.
 Through interviews and archival footage doctors, clergy, legislators, and women of all backgrounds explain their involvement in the movement for safe abortion from 1961 until the 1971 Roe vs. Wade case.
 From DANGER to DIGNITY is beautifully documented, moving, thought-provoking, and horrific."

 Whole Earth Review

 From DANGER to DIGNITY: The Fight for Safe Abortion: Even though most abortions were illegal in the United States before 1973, they were still available.
 The outcome, however, often depended on a woman's financial situation.
-Most women who sought abortions risked their lives by going to practitioners who had little or no medical training.
+Many women who sought abortions risked their lives by going to practitioners who had little or no medical training.
 Hospital wards were filled with victims of unsafe procedures.
 There were some skilled physicians who agreed to terminate pregnancies for their wealthy private patients, charging thousands of dollars.
-And a small number courageous individuals - doctors, midwives, nurses and others – provided relatively safe, low-cost, humane but still illegal care.
+A small number individuals - doctors, midwives, nurses and others, provided relatively safe, low-cost, humane but still illegal care.